Want This to Actually Go Smoothly?

 Right before serving:

-• Nothing dramatic
+• Absolutely nothing dramatic

-(It’s the difference between “this looks nice” and “this actually worked.”)
+(It is the difference between “this looks nice” and “this actually worked.”)

 Final Thought